danielebailo/couchdb-dump/README.md

 When launched it takes as arguments:

 * url of database (without http://)
+  NB: if log-in is enabled the url is like  user:pass@my-url.com
 * database name
 * file containing dumped database